top of page

 Aug 14, 20256 min read

-Of all the things students prepare for before the SAT, the test dates, timing strategies, and practice drills, the humble pencil rarely makes the list.
-Yet every year, countless test-takers walk into their exam room only to be told: “That pencil isn’t allowed.”
-For 2026s' candidates, the situation is more nuanced.
-While the SAT in 202 6 is shifting toward a digital-first format, paper-based administrations are still common in certain regions, school-day settings, and for stu
+Of all the things students prepare for before the SAT - the test dates, timing strategies, and practice drills - the humble pencil rarely makes the list.
+Yet every year, countless test-takers walk into their exam room only to be told: "That pencil isn't allowed."
+For 2026 candidates, the situation is more nuanced than ever.
+The SAT has been fully digital since March 2024 for most U.S. test-takers, meaning your answers are submitted on-screen.
+However, paper-based administrati

 Hemant Attray